 Section 4.4 President

-The President, on behalf of the Trustees, shall have general charge and supervision of the affairs of the Charter School.
+The President, on behalf of and subject to the Board of Trustees, shall have general charge and supervision of the affairs of PVPA.
 The President shall preside at all meetings of the Trustees.
-In the event of his/her absence or disability, the Clerk shall perform the duties of the President.
-In the event of the absence or disability of both the President and Clerk, a chairman pro tem shall be elected by those present at such meeting and shall preside.
+In the event of his/her absence or disability, the Vice President shall perform the duties of the President.
+In the event of the absence or disability of both the President and Vice President, a chairman pro tem shall be elected by those present at such meeting and shall preside.

+Section 4.5 Vice President

+In the event of the President’s absence or disability, the Vice President shall perform the duties of the President.
+The Vice President shall normally succeed the current President at the end of said President’s term.

-Section 4.5 Treasurer
+Section 4.6 Treasurer

-The Treasurer shall keep or shall cause to be kept regular books of account, shall report to the Board of Trustees at regular intervals the financial condition of the Charter School, and shall ensure that a true and accurate accounting of the financial transactions of the School is made.
-Subject to the Board of Trustees, the Treasurer shall be responsible for the receipt and disbursement of the monies of the Charter School.
-The Treasurer shall be responsible for the safekeeping of all investments and funds of the School.
+The Treasurer shall keep or shall cause to be kept regular books of account, shall report to the Board of Trustees at regular intervals the financial condition of PVPA, and shall ensure that a true and accurate accounting of the financial transactions of PVPA is made.
+Subject to the Board of Trustees, the Treasurer shall be in charge of the receipt and disbursement of the monies of PVPA.
+The Treasurer shall be in charge of the safekeeping of all investments and funds of PVPA.
 Funds and investments shall be held in such depository or depositories as the Board of Trustees shall select.

-Section 4.6 Clerk
+Section 4.7 Clerk

-The Clerk shall have general charge of the records of the Charter School and shall maintain minutes of all meetings of the Board of Trustees and its committees.
-S/he shall ensure required notice of meetings is given, and shall perform all duties commonly incident to her/his office including the filing and submission of reports as required by law.
-In the event of the absence of the Clerk from any meeting of the Board of Trustees, a Clerk pro tem shall be appointed by the President to keep the records of such meeting and perform such other duties of the Clerk as the meeting may prescribe.
+The Clerk shall have charge of the records of PVPA and shall maintain minutes of all meetings of the Board of Trustees and its committees.
+S/he shall be in charge of giving legally required notices of meetings, and shall perform all duties commonly incident to her/his office including the filing and submission of reports as required by law.
+If the Clerk is absent from any meeting of the Board of Trustees, a Clerk pro tem shall be appointed by the President to keep the records of such meeting and perform such other duties of the Clerk as the meeting may prescribe.

-Section 4.7 Powers and Duties of Officers
+Section 4.8 Powers and Duties of Officers